 Question: How far will you rent and deliver equipment?

-Answer: Currently we will delivery anywhere within the continental US.
-However, when operating outside of the Upper Midwest, you may have to provide your own routine maintenance.
+Answer: Currently we will deliver anywhere in the continental US.
+When renting and operating our units outside the Upper Midwest, you may have to perform the required routine maintenance.

 Question: If I rent several units or have a unit for an extended amount of time, can I get a better deal?